 3 Methods

 To investigate the research questions of interest, we outline the approach of how each question will be addressed.
-We proceeded with our analysis after dropping the missing observation for sex but keeping the missing observations for the rubric categories Critique Design and Visual Organization.
-We used methods outlined in the Sheather (2009) textbook for exploratory data analysis and regression modeling with fixed and random effects.
+We use methods outlined in the Sheather (2009) textbook for exploratory data analysis and regression modeling with fixed and random effects.